bogdanoancea/MobileNetworkDataSimulationTemplate/data/networkEvents/README-networkEvents.txt

 3. <specs_time type=...>
 It describes the timestamp variable and its parent is <networkEvents>.
-The attribute type can have one of the two values: "Discrete"  or "Continous".
+The attribute type can have one of the two values: "Discrete"  or "Continuous".
 a) type = "Discrete"
 In this case the <specs_time> element will contain the following 5 mandatory child elements and one optional element: a1) <timeColName> : it gives the column name (in the csv file) of the time variable;
-a2)	<time_start> : it gives the value of the initial time instant as a floating point value a3)	<time_end> : it gives the value of the final time instant as a floating point value a4) <time_increment> : it gives the value of the final time instant as a floating point value a5) <time_unit> : it gives the value time unit and it can have of of the following values: s,m,h a6) <description> : an optional tag that can provide a textual description;
+a2)	<time_start> : it gives the value of the initial time instant as a floating point value;
+a3)	<time_end> : it gives the value of the final time instant as a floating point value;
+a4) <time_increment> : it gives the value of the final time instant as a floating point value;
+a5) <time_unit> : it gives the value time unit and it can have of of the following values: s, m, h for seconds, minutes, hours;
+a6) <description> : an optional tag that can provide a textual description;

-b) type = "Continous"
+b) type = "Continuous"
 In this case the <specs_time> element will contain the following 4 mandatory child elements and one optional element: b1) <timeColName> : it gives the column name (in the csv file) of the time variable;
 b2)	<time_start> : it gives the value of the initial time instant as a floating point value;
 b3)	<time_end> : it gives the value of the final time instant as a floating point value;
-b4) <time_unit> : it gives the value time unit and it can have of of the following values: s,m,h;
+b4) <time_unit> : it gives the value time unit and it can have of of the following values: s, m, h for seconds, minutes, hours;
 b5) <description> : an optional tag that can provide a textual description;

 4. <specs_event eventType = ...>